Know Before You Go

 Once home to both fur traders and fighter pilots, Fort Vancouver offers an authentic look at life in the Pacific Northwest through the past 200 years.
 Located just across the Columbia River from Portland in Vancouver, Wash., the region’s only national historic site is centered around a complete replica of Fort Vancouver, the fur-trading camp founded by the Hudson’s Bay Company in 1825.

 The fort served as the company’s headquarters west of the Rockies and housed the Northwest’s first hospital, school, sawmill, shipyard and more.
-Today, visitors can see authentic demonstrations of period blacksmithing, carpentry, cooking and baking.
+Today, visitors can see authentic demonstrations of period blacksmithing, carpentry, gardening, cooking and baking.

 Visiting Fort Vancouver